Get the Glossary

 • Quarter 4: October - December

-The tax periods always end on the last month of the quarter.
+The tax periods always end in the last month of the quarter.
 Employers are obligated to pay the taxes within a month of the last quarter.
 So, for example, if the company Clockwork Solutions, LLC pays more than $1,500 in wages in the first quarter, they’ll have until April 30th to pay the FUTA taxes, even though the quarter ends on March 31st.

-What is the FUTA Tax Rate?
+What is the FUTA Tax Rate and How to Calculate FUTA?

 Which Form Do You Fill Out for FUTA?